AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 #### Transfer Tokens to the Staking Contract

-First, we need to transfer stake amount to the staking contract address using sidechain contract and then we can call the `GetDeposits` function on the staking contract.
+First, we need to transfer stake amount to the staking contract address using dAppChain contract and then we can call the `GetDeposits` function on the staking contract.

 - Scroll down to find the comment `// Step S - Function to transfer tokens to the staking contract`.